Ramsi88/trusty/README.md

 All the big institutions that have large amounts of capital in crypto all use multi-signature wallets on purpose because they are a high level of security.

-It goes without saying that it could be adapted very well in the mediation of the use-cases that we have identified for the real estate sector, crowdfunding, etc…
+It goes without saying that it could be adapted very well in the mediation of the use-cases identified in the real estate sector, logistic, crowdfunding, etc…

 - [You access trusty.app and enter the addresses or ENSs of the other two owners/validators with which to create a Trusty multi-signature wallet and select the minimum number of confirmations that Trusty will need to spend the funds and execute transactions depending on configuration needed.]